dell/csm-docs/content/docs/installation/helm/powerstore.md

 *Upgrading from an older version of the driver*
 The storage classes will be deleted if you upgrade the driver.
 If you wish to continue using those storage classes, you can patch them and apply the annotation "helm.sh/resource-policy": keep before performing an upgrade.

-*Note:* If you continue to use the old storage classes, you may not be able to take advantage of any new storage class parameter supported by the driver.
+*NOTE:* If you continue to use the old storage classes, you may not be able to take advantage of any new storage class parameter supported by the driver.

 **Steps to create storage class:**